Navigation

 A malicious user still has the option of snooping on network traffic between the server and the client browser on order to learn sensitive information, such as a password.
 Some safeguarding does happen automatically here, but the programmer may have to give some clues as to what information needs to be protected.

-s that are deemed security sensitive on a
+If there are Widgets that are deemed security sensitive on a

 particular page, that page is served via encrypted connection.
 Button